MPI-Rockstar: a Hybrid MPI and OpenMP Parallel Implementation of the Rockstar Halo finder: Summary

 Owing to the advance of supercomputing power and highly scalable parallel gravitational $N$-body codes \citep[e.g.,][]{Ishiyama2009b, Ishiyama2012, Potter2017, Wang2018, Garrison2021}, the number of particles in recent massive cosmological simulations exceeds a trillion \citep[e.g.,][]{Potter2017, Ishiyama2021, Wang2022}, posing significant challenges for halo finding.
-Several halo finding algorithms have been suggested \citep{Knebe2013}, and some of their implementation are publicly available. \citep[e.g.,][]{Knollmann2009, Behroozi2013, Elahi2019, Springel2021} The computational performance of these implementations differs substantially, and they have not been uniformly tested yet on the large-scale hybrid shared and distributed memory environments of modern supercomputers.
+Several halo finding algorithms have been suggested \citep{Knebe2013}, and some of their implementations are publicly available \citep[e.g.,][]{Knollmann2009, Behroozi2013, Elahi2019, Springel2021}.
+The computational performance of these implementations differs substantially, and they have not been uniformly tested yet on the large-scale hybrid shared- and distributed-memory environments of modern supercomputers.
+The original Rockstar is designed to run on distributed-memory environments, however, data communications between multiple processes are performed by one-to-one communications using sockets.
+The main scaling bottleneck in Rockstar is that, even when the number of sockets is unlimited, a single-threaded server process has to coordinate between all the worker processes.
+This starts to become a bottleneck around 10,000 processors.
+Besides, many sockets (file descriptors) are issued simultaneously in the case of analysis with many processes, complicating analysis on modern supercomputers because the number of file descriptors issued simultaneously is normally limited.
 MPI-Rockstar addresses these issues and is designed to run on more than 100,000 parallel processes in a hybrid way using MPI and OpenMP.
 As new functions to the original Rockstar code, MPI-Rockstar supports HDF5 as an output format and can output additional halo properties such as the inertia tensor.
+MPI-Rockstar is not intended to replace the original implementation.